 We encourage you to apply when you feel ready to bring your work before a table of peers and to try new things under the guidance of an instructor who is a pro in the SFFH field.
 Maybe you know there’s something you want to improve in your work, but you don’t quite know what it is.
 Or maybe you do know what you’d like to strengthen, and you need support and feedback.
 Maybe you just want to explore all the genres you can write.
 You will need to be open to change and to learning, and willing to experiment and possibly fail in your writing.

 Most of our applicants are writing and submitting work to publications, though many do not have a first publication, and some are still mustering the courage to send their work out.
 Some of our applicants have received emerging writers grants or awards; some have not.
 If your work is already being recognized with professional awards, or if you’re already publishing in dozens of magazines, Clarion West may not be the right fit for you.
 Likewise, if you already have a book deal or published books, your career may be far enough advanced that Clarion West may not be the right level of workshop for you.
-(For one-on-one coaching, we recommend the Your Personal Odyssey workshops, led by Jeanne Cavelos.)
 We make exceptions for international writers or isolated writers seeking a wider community of peers.
 If you’re not sure, reach out to our staff and tell us what you’re looking for!

 Clarion West’s mission is to support emerging and underrepresented voices by providing writers with world-class instruction to empower their creation of wild and amazing worlds.
 If that’s you, please apply!

 Clarion West’s students have ranged in age from 21 to 70.
-Unfortunately, for insurance reasons, students younger than 21 may not attend.
+Starting with the 2024 workshop, we welcome students aged 18 and above.
 We have no minimum education requirements for admission: our students have included those with no post-high school education to those with PhDs.

 Approximately a third of Clarion West’s students each year identify as PGM (People of the Global Majority) or BIPOC (Black, Indigenous, and/or People of Color), and many identify as part of the LGBTQIA+ communities.